 Liquidity is a measurement of our ability to meet potential cash requirements, including commitments to make distributions to our stockholders, finance our investments and expenses and satisfy other general business needs.
 Our principal sources of cash consist of borrowings under repurchase agreements, payments of principal and interest we receive on our real estate securities and loan portfolios, cash generated from our operating results, and proceeds from capital market transactions.
-We typically use cash to repay principal and interest on our repurchase agreements, to purchase real estate securities loans and other real estate related assets, to make dividend payments on our capital stock, and to fund our operations.
+We typically use cash to repay principal and interest on our repurchase agreements, purchase real estate securities, loans and other real estate related assets, make dividend payments on our capital stock, and fund our operations.

-At March 31, 2013, we had \$40.7 million of cash available to support our liquidity needs.
-Additionally, we had \$228.2 million of Agency RMBS that had not been pledged as collateral under any of our financing agreements.
+At September 30, 2013, we had \$221.7 million available to support our liquidity needs, comprised of \$35.1 million of cash and \$186.6 million of Agency RMBS that had not been pledged as collateral under any of our financing agreements.
 We use leverage on certain of our assets to increase potential returns to our stockholders.
 The amount of leverage we may deploy for particular assets depends upon our Manager's assessment of the credit and other risks of those assets, and also depends on any limitations placed upon us through covenants contained in our master repurchase agreements as discussed below.
 We generate income principally from the yields earned on our investments and, to the extent that leverage is deployed, on the difference between the yields earned on our investments and our cost of borrowing and any hedging activities.
 Subject to maintaining our qualification as a REIT for U.S. federal income tax purposes and our Investment Company Act exemption, to the extent leverage is deployed, we may use a number of sources to finance our investments.

 We have entered into MRAs with 30 counterparties, allowing the Company to utilize leverage in its operations.
-As of March 31, 2013, we had debt outstanding of \$4.4 billion with 27 counterparties, including repurchase agreements accounted for as a component of linked transactions.
-The current borrowings under repurchase agreements have maturities between April 1, 2013 and January 16, 2014.
+As of September 30, 2013, we had debt outstanding of \$3.2 billion with 28 counterparties, including repurchase agreements accounted for as a component of linked transactions.
+The current borrowings under repurchase agreements have maturities between October 1, 2013 and May 29, 2014.
 These agreements generally include customary representations, warranties, and covenants, but may also contain more restrictive supplemental terms and conditions.
 Although specific to each MRA, typical supplemental terms include requirements of minimum equity, leverage ratios, performance triggers or other financial ratios.
 If we fail to meet or satisfy any covenants, supplemental terms or representations and warranties, we would be in default under these agreements and our lenders could elect to declare all amounts outstanding under the agreements to be immediately due and payable, enforce their respective interests against collateral pledged under such agreements and restrict our ability to make additional borrowings.
 Certain financing agreements may contain cross-default provisions, so that if a default occurs under any one agreement, the lenders under our other agreements could also declare a default.